Clinical Mentorship Program (Online)

 Are you a herbalist looking for a way to begin or strengthen your clinical practice?
 This clinical mentorship program is for herbalists looking to develop and deepen clinical skills, and gain supervised clinical practicum experience.
-This program will weave throughout the curriculum and discussions a clinical approach that is client-centred, harm reduction focused, anti-racist, trans-positive, and trauma-informed.
+This program will weave a clinical approach that is client-centred, harm reduction focused, anti-racist, trans-positive, and trauma-informed.
 Challenging systems of oppression is necessary for the transformation of ourselves and our practices to embody liberation and empowerment for all peoples.

-This program aims to present information for a variety of learning styles – visual, audible, academic and hands-on.
 The classroom space is collaborative, where the wisdom and knowledge that students bring is welcomed and all questions are welcome.
 The small class size is designed for an intimate and individualized experience, where each student can overcome challenges and grow capacities.
-In order to take into account the diverse student backgrounds, the program can be taken as a whole or in part.
-The clinic module will be limited to 9 students, the class modules will be limited to 20 students.
-With a full class, a portion of the tuition will subsidize herbs and consultations for clients of the supervised clinic, as well as contribute towards BIPOC-led herbal projects.
+With a full class of 8-9 students, a portion of the tuition will subsidize herbs and consultations for clients of the supervised clinic, as well as contribute towards BIPOC-led herbal projects.
 Reduced tuition is available and prioritized for BIPOC students.

 Let’s contribute towards living on an Earth that is more vibrant, abundant, resilient and free from domination.